MAFMC/SMARTindicatorsDashboard/AboutSMART.md

 How did we find and describe the indicators

+How are the categories defined

-How did we estimate the SMART rating
+How did we estimate the overall SMART rating

+How did we determine spatial, temporal, and management linkages